xonixx/xonixx.github.io/param_tests.md

 - It's conceptually simpler, less framework magic involved (JUnit engine).

 - It's less straightforward (although, of course, possible) to run a single test case with parameterized test.

+- Since you have separate tests you are able to apply meaningful names to each of them.
+If you go further, you could say of adding a java-doc to them that clarify each tests scenario (example: reference to a business requirement, etc.).

 - It's more IDE-friendly (therefore, maintainable, comprehensible).

 Compare this (notice, how IDE helps with the meaning of arguments):